 NOTE: Beginning in September 2023, the old Dram/Zhangmu border re-opened to tourists entering Tibet.
 This is better since Dram is closer to Kathmandu than Kyirong, and the road is better.

-On a related note, the tour group size for the Group Visas that are issued out of Kathmandu for Tibet is now a minimum of 4 people.
-From 2023, however, there is a new rule that you need at least 4 people in a group to apply for the group visa from Nepal to Tibet, and that all 4 people must go together to the Chinese embassy in Kathmandu for the application.
+From 2024, there has been a new rule that you need at least 5 people in a group to apply for the group visa from Nepal to Tibet, and that all 5 people must go together to the Chinese embassy in Kathmandu for the application.
 This only applies to visas applied for in Kathmandu.
 You can still enter Tibet from mainland China without restrictions on the number of people in the official group.

 Leave a Reply